How to cast your vote

 Replacing lost or spoiled ballot papers

-Contact us if you spoil or lose your ballot paper.
-You can get a replacement up to 5pm on the day of an election but we will require ID to issue this.
+If you spoil or lose your ballot paper, you can get a replacement up to 5pm on the day of an election but we will require ID to issue this.

-If you feel you have spoiled your ballot paper, please contact us to discuss.
+If you feel you have spoiled your ballot paper, please contact the electoral services team to discuss.

 We can only issue replacement ballot papers from 6 December until 5pm on election day.